 A popular resume trend is to include a link to a website or portfolio on your resume.
 Such a link should also be included on your social media accounts and featured on your LinkedIn profile.

 3. Resumes targeted at specific jobs are more likely to succeed

 With a widening skills gap and so many employers reporting difficulty finding qualified candidates, it’s increasingly important to tailor your resume to the job listing.
 Making one generic resume and sending it out to dozens of employers won’t show those employers how you’re uniquely qualified for the position they’re hiring for.

-Instead, carefully examine the job listing of the open position for important keywords.
-These keywords are generally industry-specific skills and experience employers are looking for on your application.
-Include them as much as possible (without lying or stretching the truth) to show you can handle the work if hired.
+Instead, carefully examine the job listing of the open position for important keywords to add on your resume.
+These are generally industry-specific skills and experiences employers are looking for on your application.
+The ideal resume includes these keywords as much as possible (without lying or stretching the truth) to show you can handle the work if hired.

 Use each section of your resume to incorporate these keywords, including your:

 The more closely you match a company’s qualifications and demonstrate the proper skill set and experience, the greater your chance is of gaining an employer’s interest.

 4. Work experience is changing